kik4444/quickreader-qt/README.md

 2. Extract the archives in a directory of your choosing
 3. Run the executable from that directory

-You may also build it yourself by following the same instructions from `Linux manual install`

 # Linux install

 Arch Linux